 - Explain what voltage stress is and how terminations are built to avoid voltage stress problems.

-- Describe how to install a tape termination, an elbow termination, a porcelain termination, and a rubber termination.
+- Describe how to install a pothead termination, an elbow termination, a three-phase elbow termination, and a switchgear termination.

 SUBJECTS AND OBJECTIVES

 - Describe the function of a cable termination.

 - Identify and describe three classes of terminations.

 - Demonstrate safe work practices for making a pole-top termination.

 - Distinguish between load-break and non-load-break elbow terminations.

 - Describe how to install an elbow termination on a primary URD cable.